-Applied Macroeconomics for Government Debt Management employs an engineering view of economics by applying the control theory approach to macroeconomic problems to monetary policy.
-The book uses simple models for reliable decision-making, showing how to build simple models that readers can then manipulate on a companion site.
-By using well identified parameters instead of complex multi-criteria models with uncertain parameters, readers will gain new certainty in macroeconomic decision-making.
-As high debt to GDP ratios cause problems in societies, this book provides insights on improving economies during economic downturns.
+Applied Macroeconomics for Public Policy applies system and control theory approaches to macroeconomic problems.
+The book shows how to build simple and efficient macroeconomic models for policy analysis.
+By using these models, instead of complex multi-criteria models with uncertain parameters, readers will gain new certainty in macroeconomic decision-making.
+As high debt to GDP ratios cause problems in societies, this book provides insights on improving economies during and after economic downturns.

 - Addresses the dynamics of debt to GDP ratio and the effects of fiscal and monetary policy on this ratio